siddikchowdhury0510/finance-pipeline/README.md

 - **FRED for macro indicators** - offiial Federal Reserve data, free and unlimited, covers inflation, GDP, interest
 - **Timestamped filenames** - every file includes the run timestamp so historical runs are preserved and never overwritten.
 Critical for reprocessing and debugging
 - **SSL fix for FRED on macOS** - macOS Python requires an explicit SSL context override for FRED API calls.
 Added 'ssl.create_unverified_context' as a workaround
 - **run_all.py as single entry point** — rather than running three scripts separately, a single orchestration script imports and calls all three ingestion functions in sequence.
-This mirrors how Airflow will trigger the pipeline in Phase 5 and makes local testing simple with one command: `cd ingestion && python run_all.py`
+This mirrors how Airflow will trigger the pipeline in Phase 5 and makes local testing simple with one command: `cd ingestion && python run_all.

+### Phase 4 (planned)
+- **Authorised views for mart layer** — BigQuery authorised views will be implemented to restrict access to raw tables.
+Dashboard users and Looker Studio will only have access to mart models, not underlying raw or staging data.
+This mirrors enterprise data governance patterns and separates presentation layer access from raw data access

 ## Learnings & Obstacles